Skip to content

 4. Selenium: The Immune Booster

-Selenium is a trace mineral that plays a crucial role in protecting the body from oxidative stress and infections, thanks to its antioxidant properties.
+Selenium is a trace mineral that plays a crucial role in protecting the body from oxidative stress and infections.

 It supports immune function, thyroid health, and plays a role in DNA synthesis.